scouten/146parks.blog/content/palouse-to-cascades/index.md

 cover_alt = "A mountain reservoir with low water levels revealing exposed sandy shoreline dotted with weathered tree stumps, backed by forested ridges partly shrouded in low clouds under a bright, cloud-filled sky.
 Green brush fills the foreground and a small island sits in the calm gray-blue water."
 +++

 Here in Washington state, we are blessed to have several long-running rails-to-trails projects.
-The premiere one is the 404 km / 251-mile Palouse to Cascades State Park Trail, running from just outside Seattle to the Idaho border along the former Milwaukee Line railroad.
+The premiere one is the 404-km / 251-mile Palouse to Cascades State Park Trail, running from just outside Seattle to the Idaho border along the former Milwaukee Line railroad.

 <!-- more -->